orbitalquark/textadept/doc/12_Compiling.md

 *../textadept.exe* and *../textadeptjit.exe*.
 Finally, copy the dll files from *src/win32gtk/bin/* to the directory containing the Textadept executables.

+Similarly for the terminal version, unzip the win32curses bundle into a new *src/win32curses/* directory and run `make win32-curses` or its variants as suggested above to build *../textadept-curses.exe* and *../textadeptjit-curses.exe*.

-Please note that a *lua51.dll* is produced for _only_ the *textadeptjit.exe* because limitations on external Lua library loading do not allow statically linking LuaJIT to Textadept.
+Please note that a *lua51.dll* is produced for _only_ *textadeptjit.exe* and *textadeptjit-curses.exe* because limitations on external Lua library loading do not allow statically linking LuaJIT to Textadept.

 ### Cross Compiling for Mac OSX